S-ENDA/DMH/documentation/dataGovernance.md

 <sup> *1 </sup>The institute has used or uses the service*

+At MET Norway, [EasyDMP](https://www.sigma2.no/data-planning) is only used in research projects.
+For data produced by MET Norway’s internal production chains (operational model and observation systems), writing formal DMPs for the various datasets is not cost-effective.
+The institute's primary aim is thus to employ metadata to steer data handling processes (metadata-steered data management) and thereby automate as much of those processes as possible.
+The current specification of metadata at the institute do not include the parameters describing the life cycle of a dataset, but adding them to the specification is a straightforward task.
+The necessary first step is the definition of the parameters required and this is not yet in place.

 ### Example of a Data Management Plan Template

 EasyDMP, as an example, is a web tool designed to facilitate and standardize the creation of Data Management Plan (DMP) documents.
 It can be customized according to specific governance requirements by each institution.
 It provides a list of questions to be answered by the person responsible for providing the DMP.